Martin8843/sql-pharmacy-project/README.md

 ![image](https://github.com/Martin8843/Online_Pharmacy_Data_Base/assets/133570177/43697008-7697-4621-92e8-b2aa358e753d)

 ## Designing database
+The whole project can be divided into 2 parts:
+I. Database schema design
+II.
+Implementation of business requirements

-I've spent a lot of time to design this database according to best practices.
-It meets requirements of the third normal form (3NF).
+I've spent a lot of time to design this database relational schema according to best practices.
+It is compatible requirements of the third normal form (3NF).
 It contains data, dictionary and linking tables, moreover there are defined relations between tables to keep consistency and integrity of data.
 Whole structure is designed to make sure there is possibility to deploy business processes and information flow.
 I used `Data Modeler` to create logical and physical database model.
+	### Model conceptual